 The aim of National Defense Authorization Act (NDAA) Section 889(b) is to protect National Security from cyber-attacks carried out by foreign adversaries.
 The US government has, on numerous occasions, accused the Chinese government of using its telecommunications operators companies for pernicious purposes.
 Specifically, malicious activity aimed towards the US.

-According to Robert Bigman, “this [Section 889] was specifically [created] as a result of intelligence that the US government had” (Interview with Robert Bigman, Former CISO @CIA).
+According to Robert Bigman, “this [Section 889] was specifically [created] as a result of intelligence that the US government had”.
+The regulation is designed to address security risks, prevent data breaches, and mitigate vulnerabilities in the nation’s telecommunications infrastructure.

-National Defense Authorization Act (NDAA) imposes restrictions on the procurement and usage of specific telecommunications equipment or services.
-These restrictions apply to entities such as the federal government, government contractors, and grant and loan recipients.
-The prohibited equipment or services include those produced by Huawei, ZTE, Hytera, Hikvision, and Dahua, as well as their subsidiaries.
-These entities cannot use such equipment or services as a substantial or essential component of any system or as critical technology within any system.
+The NDAA imposes restrictions on the procurement and usage of specific telecommunications equipment or services.
+These restrictions apply to federal entities, contractors, and grant recipients to prevent exposure to data-security vulnerabilities.
+Prohibited equipment includes products from Huawei, ZTE, Hytera, Hikvision, and Dahua, as well as their subsidiaries.
+Such equipment cannot be used as a substantial or essential component of any system or as critical technology, ensuring application security and the protection of sensitive data.

 The statue does not have an exemption for commercial item contracting.
 Thus the prohibition applies to all purchases regardless of the size of the contract or order.